Shaswat2001/Shaswat2001/README.md

 Hi there 👋

-I am an mechanial undergraduate from Delhi Technological University.
+I am a mechanial undergraduate from Delhi Technological University.
 I am exploring the field of robotics and currently interning at HyperX Energy.
 I am interested in machine learning, deep learning, CAD designing and motion planning for robotics.
 I am also part of an ATV student team (Deltech BAJA) where I work on designing Powertrain and chassis systems.